Financial resources

 National Student Loans Service Centre (NSLSC)

-For information on past, present and future student loans, visit National Student Loans Service Centre (NSLSC), a national education planning and financing portal.
+For information on past, present and future student loans, visit the National Student Loans Service Centre (NSLSC), a national education planning and financing portal.
 If you are a non-Canadian student, you should contact the financial services department in your country of residence.

 Provincial financial aid locations